USA-RedDragon/zot-docker-proxy/README.md

 Huge shoutout to [@gabe565](https://github.com/gabe565) for the original implementation of this proxy server and discovering the changes needed to support the Docker CLI.

+## How it works

+If the user agent does not begin with `docker/`, requests will be forwarded to Zot unmodified.

+The Docker CLI relies on the registry to redirect it to a token service in the case that it sends a request to `/v2` without authentication.
+This project, by way of reverse proxying, provides a `/docker-token` endpoint which provides the anonymous token that the Docker CLI requests.
+When future requests to the API come in from the Docker CLI, this proxy will validate the token, then if valid, forward it as an anonymous API call to Zot.

+This satisfies the authentication requirements for the Docker CLI to work with the Zot registry when anonymous access is allowed.

 ## Usage

 The proxy server is configured either by command line flags, a configuration file, or environment variables.
 All three methods can be used together, with command line flags taking precedence over environment variables, which take precedence over the configuration file.